- By Julia Saubier

 J.S.: How is the tropical fashion aesthetic compatible with urban metropolises like Manila and Tokyo?
 I feel like it goes directly against a world of salarymen, bleak professional drab, and corporate aestheticism.

 TQ: Sport Resort isn’t meant to fit in and conform.
 It is meant to highlight the parts of a culture that are unique and beautiful, which can be present even in monotony.
 Toqa is compatible with any place because it induces a conversation about difference, diversity, and beauty in anywhere from an urban metropolis to beach campsite.

 J.S.: Do you see a good future for your brand staying in Asia?

 TQ: A robust future!
 We are very interested in shifting a focus from the traditional Western fashion capitals to other equally important places on this side of the world.

-JS: As a young brand, what is your relationship to Instagram?
+J.S.: As a young brand, what is your relationship with Instagram?
 Rolling out content is kind of a ‘must’ but there are so many ways to do it.
 What strategy have you found most successful?

 TQ: We were always informally collaborating in college, and things just formed organically afterward.
 In any situation, we are better together.
 So, why pursue anything else?

 TQ: We do everything at once, at the highest intensity — that’s just who we are.
 Our personalities and abilities complement each other, so while one may be able to handle the work by herself, it is between the two of us that our real strength emerges.

 Editorial: A Rose in Tokyo, for GAD Issue 02, Fall 2018